idec-teams/2025_LZU-MEDICINE-CHINA/docs/human-practices/collaboration.md

 We have established deep cooperation with Jinghong Health Company.
-Through communication and negotiations, the company provided valuable advice on writing a business plan, supporting the development of our iGEM project.
+Through communication and negotiations, the company provided valuable advice on writing a business plan, supporting the development of our iDEC project.
 At the same time, we worked closely with Jinghong Health\'s product development team to explore the application potential of synthetic biology in gut health functional food development, focusing on the design logic of "engineered bacteria secreting oleic acid to